BILGI-IE-423/ie423-2024-termproject-ai-world/README.md

 The following step in preprocessing involves checking for outliers.The 'Duration' column was examined for outliers, and the data points with a value equal to 1, namely [136, 169, 221, 229, 246, 247], were removed from the dataset.
 The function f.get_ydata was used.
 No outlier data was found for the Bechdel test, except for the 'Duration' column.
 As data dropping operations are performed, inconsistencies arise with the indices.
 Therefore, to prevent this, the index count is reset.
 ### **RGB**

 Following this, for each movie in the 'no_outlier_df' DataFrame, it calculates the normalized average of RGB components.
 This represents the percentage of each color in the image.
 These percentages are then added to new columns named 'Red', 'Green', and 'Blue'.
 If accessing an image fails, an error counter is incremented.
 Finally, the updated DataFrame, containing the RGB components of each image, is printed.
-Dropping operations were later carried out for the 55 URLs that were successfully accessed.
-The poster column was removed later because the desired red, green and blue color measurements were obtained from the posters.

 ### **VGG16**